 Students for Life oppose the increasing social acceptance of assisted suicide and euthanasia.
 This intentional form of ending someone’s life completely disregards that person’s dignity and right to life.
 It discriminates against the old, ill and disabled people.
 It offers death as a solution to life’s challenges.
 Challenges which can be greatly eased with the correct care and support from medical professionals and family members.

-When a government legalises euthanasia or assisted suicide there is grave implications for society.
-Elderly and terminal ill people may feel or are coerced to feel that they are too much of a burden for family members.
-The weaker and most vulnerable among us are not longer protected or cared for.
+Once euthanasia or assisted suicide is legalised there is many implications for society.
+Elderly and terminally ill people may feel or are coerced to feel that they are too much of a burden for family members.

 In countries with legal euthanasia, disability care groups have experessed concern that as euthanasia and assisted suicide become more common, it could put a pressure on those living with non-terminal conditions to end their lives.